SteamOS: Features

 SteamOS is designed primarily for playing video games made for PC without need of a traditional computer, such as on a television or a handheld device.
 It does this by providing a console-like experience, known as "Gaming Mode", which includes quality of life features and a streamlined user interface, on top of an operating system that targets generic PC hardware which can be housed in any form factor.
 The first versions of SteamOS could run games developed natively for Linux, as well as stream games from Windows, Mac or Linux computers.
 Version 3.0 utilizes Valve's Proton compatibility layer to run a variety of games originally developed for Windows.
 While SteamOS supports Linux-native package managers, the primary software distribution method for SteamOS is the Steam storefront also used to distribute games to other operating systems.
 Some features, such as family sharing and parental restrictions, handled by Steam's desktop client on other operating systems, were moved into SteamOS.
 Valve claimed that it had "achieved significant performance increases in graphics processing" on the first two versions of SteamOS prior to the maturation of Proton.
 The operating system is open source, allowing users to build on or adapt the source code, though the actual Steam client is closed.

 As SteamOS was intended for playing games without a mouse or keyboard, the first two versions did not have many built-in functions beyond web browsing and playing games.
 As of Version 3.0, users may freely access the KDE Plasma 5 desktop environment, known as "Desktop Mode", and perform tasks such as installing other software.
 Version 3.0 still utilizes an immutable file system, with only the user's home directory being writeable, but allows full permissions for solutions such as containerization and chroot for user programs requiring root access.
 The OS natively supports Nvidia, Intel, and AMD graphics processors.
 Version 3.0 added full support for peripheral devices, allowing SteamOS devices such as the Deck to be used as conventional PCs.

 Version 3.0 is based on Arch Linux, rather than Debian, with some customizations.
 The OS includes Gamescope, which is a gaming-oriented micro compositor designed to optimize display on the Steam Deck.
 When the pre-installed Steam client is launched using Gamescope, it constitutes activation of Gaming Mode.
+Ahead of the Steam Frame release, Valve released two additional compatibility layers used in SteamOS as open-source tools.
+Fex is a layer that emulates x86 processor instructions on the ARM chipset used in the Steam Frame.
+It is based on the fex-emu project by Ryan Houdek, whom Valve worked with to create the Fex implementation for SteamOS.
+The other layer is Lepton, an Android emulator based on the Waydroid, allowing Android software packages (SPKs) to run on non-Android operating systems via a software container.
+This allows most virtual reality titled developed for the Meta Quest to run on Steam Frame, as well as the potential for any Android-based game to be offered through Steam.